lilyosah/tech-knowledgebase/Accessibility/Independent Study Plan.md

 	- Keep a list of questions to ask people if I want to talk to disabled people
 		- Look for first-hand account

+### Writing Outline and Plan
+Talk about the levels of accessibility that currently exist.
+Maybe because there are no clear responsibilities, it is unclear where this work should be done.

+- User
+- OS
+	-
+- Software
+	-
+- Interface over software, software to use software

 Levels of responsibility
 No clear responsibilities